 To comply with these requirements and enable the University to respond in case of a security breach, academic and administrative departments are required to:

 ‘Sensitive data’ is a blanket term used to designate categories of data with a high level of sensitivity that the University is legally or contractually required to protect.
-At UMass Amherst, sensitive data refers to:

 For more information, see Institutional Information and Research Data Categorization Examples

 Departments must develop a strategy for keeping track of the sensitive data available to them:

-Have an up-to-date inventory of departmental devices that contain sensitive data, and the data they hold.
+- Have an up-to-date inventory of departmental devices and IT services that contain sensitive data, and the data they hold.

-Use Spirion software to locate sensitive data on desktops, laptops, servers, and other media.
-UMass Amherst Information Technologies (UMass Amherst IT) recommends that Spirion scans be scheduled at least quarterly.
+- Use Tenable software to locate sensitive data on desktops, laptops, servers, and other media.
+UMass Amherst IT recommends that Tenable DLP scans be scheduled at least quarterly.

 For more information about sensitive data in practice, see Understand Sensitive Data at UMass Amherst

 University policies require departments to collect, distribute, and retain only the minimum amount of sensitive data, and delete it when it is no longer needed.
 Departments must review their business requirements for sensitive data and purge sensitive data on an ongoing basis, in accordance with the Records Retention schedule.

 The following are general requirements for handling, storing, and disposing sensitive data securely.
 Other, more specific requirements may apply, depending on the type of data and the context in which data is being used.